Especially in these hot summer months, a good swimming pool outing with the family is almost a necessity.

 Especially if you are considering or already own a family pool, it’s important to ensure that the proper barriers and alarms are installed.

-The pool should be surrounded with a 4 foot fence to prevent children from entering the area on their own.
+The pool should be surrounded by a 4-foot fence to prevent children from entering the area on their own.
 Pool covers and alarms are other ways to regulate pool use.
 If your pool is above ground, always remove steps and ladders whenever the pool is not in use.

 Always watch children when they are in or near the water.
 The best way to provide full supervision is to designate one adult to watch the children at all times.